Areas of expertise

 - Traditional and local ecological knowledge of pastoralists

 We discover how to restore essential ecological processes to damaged forest and rangeland ecosystems.
-We monitor resource use and unearth new ways to make affected spaces healthy and resilient again.
+We monitor resource use and uncover new ways to make affected spaces healthy and resilient again.

 We study the ecological benefits of fire in forests and rangelands historically shaped by this natural phenomenon.
 We also pioneer technology that provides better information for severe wildfire prevention and preparedness nationwide.